Dikembe Mutombo in front of a podium in a suit and tie

 “His passing is a tremendous loss for the Georgetown community and indeed the United States, Congo, and everywhere else where he uplifted those around him.
 On behalf of President John J. DeGioia and the Georgetown community, I offer my deepest condolences to Dikembe’s family, friends, teammates and all who knew and loved him.”

-Throughout his life, Mutombo stayed involved with Georgetown, including as a member of the university’s Board of Directors.
+Throughout his life, Mutombo, who studied linguistics at Georgetown, stayed involved with the university, including as a member of the university’s Board of Directors.

 “Dikembe’s renowned record of service to the world included service to Georgetown, as a member of our Board of Directors from 2017 to 2023,” said Board Chair Tom Reynolds (B’74).
 “He brought to that work the expansiveness, humanity, and global perspective for which he was known in all of his endeavors.
 His impact on Georgetown as a student, athlete, alumnus and institutional leader was incalculable.
 We are deeply grateful for his service and send Rose and his children our sincere condolences.”